filipnaudot/LoxInterpreter/assignments/ou1/README.md

     - (Fibonacci) var a = 0; \n var temp; \n var b = 1; \n while (a < 10000) {print a; temp = a; a = b; b = temp + b}

 ## TODO Parser
-- [ ] Change op to operation in show
+- [ ] Change op to operator in show
 - [ ] Tests for parser